Sysdiagnose for Mac Issues

 Now that you have saved a sysdiagnose you may eventually want to explore what it holds.
 Now, grant you, saving them can also just be additional evidence for Apple Geniuses when you bring your Mac in, but you may want to explore yourself.
 To do so just double click the file and it will be unarchived into a folder.
 Here are a few things that are in a sysdiagnose folder I recommend looking at:

-• top.txt shows the most active processes.
-Especially look for any that are using abnormal amounts of CPU, abnormal amounts of memory, or that are in the stuck state.
+shows the most active processes.
+Especially look for any that are using abnormal amounts of CPU, abnormal amounts of memory, or that are in the stuck state.system.log

-• system.log in the logs folder is the system log of the time around when the problem happened.
-It may shed some light on what was causing the problem.
+folder is the system log of the time around when the problem happened.
+It may shed some light on what was causing the problem.- The

 That is just a start, even I have not explored a sysdiagnose fully, and cannot claim to understand what every bit of data means.
 What I can say is that it is way more information than we’d ever normally need or want to know.
 But even just saving these as evidence for a genius is a decent idea, as they will be able to paint a better picture of your Mac’s problem then you can.
 If the issue is intermittent then these may also be the only real way to “show” a genius the problem your Mac is having.